pagarme/papyrus/README.md

 - Hide secret information based on regex
 - Adds extra information to your logs as `pid`, `hostname`, `level`, `startTime`, and `latency`
 - Filter props from request and/or response
-- Skip this routes based on methods/rules/body props
+- Skip routes based on methods/rules/body props

 # Installation